-The debt issued in connection with the Company's on-balance sheet MSR securitization is classified as term notes payable and carried at outstanding principal balance, which was \$295.8 million as of September 30, 2023 both March 31, 2024 and \$400.0 million as of December 31, 2022 December 31, 2023, respectively, net of any unamortized deferred debt issuance costs, on the Company's condensed consolidated balance sheets.
-During both the three and nine months ended September 30, 2023, the Company repurchased \$104.2 million principal amount of its MSR term notes in open market transactions for an aggregate cost of \$101.0 million, resulting in a gain, net of unamortized deferred issuance costs, of \$2.9 million recorded within the other (loss) income (loss) line item on the condensed consolidated statements of comprehensive loss, income (loss).
-No notes were repurchased during the three and nine months ended September 30, 2022, March 31, 2024 or 2023.
-As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the outstanding amount due on term notes payable was \$295.0 million \$295.5 million and \$398.0 million \$295.3 million, net of deferred debt issuance costs, with a weighted average interest rate of 8.23% 8.24% and 7.19% 8.27% and weighted average remaining maturities of 0.7 0.2 years and 1.5 0.5 years.
-The Company's term notes previously incorporated LIBOR as the referenced rate, which was replaced with Term SOFR, plus a spread adjustment, during the three months ended June 30, 2023.
-See Note 2 - Basis of Presentation and Significant Accounting Policies for further discussion of the transition away from LIBOR.
+The Prior to its maturity and repayment during the three and six months ended June 30, 2024, the debt issued in connection with the Company's on-balance sheet MSR securitization is was classified as term notes payable.
+Term notes payable and were carried at outstanding principal balance, which was \$295.8 million as of both March 31, 2024 and December 31, 2023, net of unamortized deferred debt issuance costs on the Company's condensed consolidated balance sheets.
+During the three months ended September 30, 2023 As of December 31, 2023, the Company repurchased \$104.2 million outstanding principal amount balance of its MSR the Company's term notes in open market transactions for an aggregate cost of \$101.0 million, resulting in a gain, was \$295.8 million and the balance net of unamortized deferred debt issuance costs of \$2.9 million recorded within the other (loss) income line item on the condensed consolidated statements of comprehensive income (loss) was \$295.3 million.
+No notes were repurchased during the three months ended March 31, 2024 or 2023.
+As of March 31, 2024 and December 31, 2023, the Company's outstanding amount due on term notes payable was \$295.5 million and \$295.3 million, net of deferred debt issuance costs, with had a weighted average interest rate of 8.24% and 8.27% and weighted average remaining maturities maturity of 0.2 years and 0.5 years.

-At September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company pledged MSR with a carrying value of \$398.4 million \$394.8 million and \$500.0 million \$397.9 million and weighted average underlying loan coupon of 3.28% 3.31% and 3.33% 3.32%, respectively, as collateral for term notes payable.
-Additionally, as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, \$0.2 million and \$0.2 million of cash was held in restricted accounts as collateral for the future payment obligations of outstanding term notes payable, respectively.
+At March 31, 2024 and December 31, 2023, the Company pledged MSR with a carrying value of \$394.8 million and \$397.9 million and weighted average underlying loan coupon of 3.31% and 3.32%, respectively, as collateral for term notes payable.
+Additionally, as of March 31, 2024 and December 31, 2023, \$0.2 million and \$0.2 million of cash was held in restricted accounts as collateral for the future payment obligations of outstanding term notes payable, respectively, payable.
+During the three and six months ended June 30, 2024, the Company's outstanding term notes matured and were repaid in full.